nimshafernando/Inventory-Management-System/README.md

 **A Robust Solution for Inventory and Transaction Tracking**

 This Inventory Management System is a desktop application built using **C#** and **Object-Oriented Programming (OOP)** principles, ensuring modularity, maintainability, and scalability.
-The system features a seamless integration with a **MySQL database**, managed through **PHPMyAdmin**, to track and log all transactions comprehensively.
+The system is managed through **PHPMyAdmin**, to track and log all transactions comprehensively.

 ---